M: 10.00 – 12.00 News Reporting: What is News? & Where to Find it?

 - The feature must be uploaded to your digi platform

 - The feature must have a decent standard of English spelling and grammar.
 We suggest you use the free version of Grammarly and you MUST proofread with your partner.

 News Reporting – In class, we also covered News Reporting.
 You might like to review the PPT.
 You should also find the required textbook Handbook of Independent Journalism by Deborah Potter useful.
-Right now you just need to read chapters 1–3.
-There are many amazing books about journalism reporting and writing – we’ve selected this book because it’s quite short and covers some of the most important elements in clear and simple language.
+There are many great books about journalism reporting and writing – we’ve selected this book because it’s quite short and covers some of the most important elements in clear and simple language.
 Once you’ve grasped the basics you can read further!
 The news-literacy sessions will also support your learning of News Reporting.